 Theme 3: Real-time Coordination for Operational Logistics

-Goods, people, and materials are handled using a vast range of equipment and transport vehicles, when transporting these from origins to destinations.
-The involved transport processes can be found in large transport and distribution networks, production facilities, warehouses, and supply chains.
-The actions of the individual components directly affect the performance of the overall transport process-- the components form a truly networked transport system.
-Without adequate coordination the performance of this transport process can quickly deteriorates in the presence of disturbances, resulting in huge losses.
+Goods, people, and materials are handled using a vast range of equipment and transport vehicles, when transporting these from origins to destinations in large transport and distribution networks, production facilities, warehouses, and supply chains.
+The actions of the individual components directly affect the performance of the overall process-- the components form a truly networked multi-machine system.
+Without adequate coordination the performance of this process can quickly deteriorates in the presence of disturbances, resulting in huge losses.

-This theme focuses on networked transport systems in which coordination among multiple transport components is essential.
-This theme proposes innovative designs, control architectures, and logistical concepts for such transport systems.
+This theme focuses on networked multi-machine systems in which coordination among multiple transport or production components is essential.
+This theme proposes innovative designs, control architectures, and logistical concepts for such systems.
 The role of interconnectivity and coordination are key concepts that are hereby investigated.
 The goal is hereby to achieve optimal performance with respect to costs, safety, resource-efficiency, and environmental impact, while taking into account the networked nature of the transport system.

-Core techniques that are being developed and applied within this theme come from the fields of mathematical decision making / operations research, systems and control, optimization, scheduling, multi-agent systems, discrete-event simulation, systems engineering, and graph theory.
+Core techniques that are being developed and applied within this theme come from the fields of mathematical decision making / operations research, systems and control, (stochastics) optimization, scheduling, model predictive control, data analytics and statistics, multi-agent systems, discrete-event simulation, systems engineering, and graph theory.

 - Dynamic fleet managment for autonomous mobility-on-demand system